mattkennedynz/website/_pages/about.md

 ### Hi, I'm Matt.

-I'm trying making the world a better place through education.
-Born and raised in Wellington, New Zealand, I now live in Santiago, Chile.
+I'm trying make a more conscious and curious world through education.
+I live in Wellington, New Zealand.

 Welcome to my website!